by Megha Nancy Buttenheim

 After you finish reading this, I invite you to listen to the Karen Drucker song, and dance around your space!
 If there’s a lot of furniture, dance around it—or over it!
 Allow your yoga to dance the gratitude you have for your friends, your health, a roof over your head, along with these four freedoms everyone on earth deserves to enjoy.

-Megha Nancy Buttenheim, MA, E-RYT, is CEO and founding director of Let Your Yoga Dance® LLC, and author of “Expanding Joy: Let Your Yoga Dance, Embodying Positive Psychology”.
-A lifelong singer, dancer, and actor, Megha is a longtime teacher-trainer at Kripalu Center for Yoga & Health, where she has trained thousands of people in yoga, holistic health, and dancing yoga.
-She is director of movement and meditation for the Wholebeing Institute, and has created interventions to bring the teachings of positive psychology into the body through Let Your Yoga Dance.
-Megha also leads trainings for those wishing to teach special populations, as well as kids and teens.
-Megha’s credo: “Everyone is a dancer.” letyouryogadance.com
+Megha Nancy Buttenheim, MA, M.A., E-RYT 1000, is CEO and founding director of Let Your Yoga Dance® LLC, and author of “Expanding Joy: Let Your Yoga Dance, Embodying Positive Psychology”.
+An expert in experiential education, Megha is a long-time teacher-trainer at Kripalu Center, where she has trained thousands of people in yoga, health, movement, and meditation. letyouryogadance.com